cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 are downsampled from grid resolution by a factor of 9.
 \label{fig:lms_stress_map}](../figures/lms_map_stresses_rot.pdf)

 However, the orientation of the tectonic (and total) stresses near the Wenchuan faults shows a larger difference with the stresses that can be inferred from regional deformation.
-For example, the presence of N-S contraction and E-W extension throughout the high Tibetan plateau and much of the Himalaya [e.g., gimme ref; Taylor et al., 2003; Molnar and Lyon-Caen, 1988] indicates a roughly N-S $\sigma^T_1$ and E-W $\sigma^T_2$.
-Because $\sigma^T_2$ is only slighly above lithostatic pressure on the Wenchuan faults, it is quite possible that the N-S compression in the Himalaya and Tibet, which is almost certainly due to Indo-Asian plate collision, has almost completely decayed [attenuated? diminished?] some 850 km northeast of the easternmost Himalaya.
+For example, the presence of N-S contraction and E-W extension throughout the high Tibetan plateau and much of the Himalaya [e.g., gimme ref; Taylor et al., 2003; Molnar and Lyon-Caen, 1988] indicates a roughly N-S $T_{\mathrm{max}}$ and E-W $T_{\mathrm{min}}$.
+Because $T_{\mathrm{min}}$ is only slighly above lithostatic pressure on the Wenchuan faults, it is quite possible that the N-S compression in the Himalaya and Tibet, which is almost certainly due to Indo-Asian plate collision, has almost completely decayed [attenuated?  diminished?] some 850 km northeast of the easternmost Himalaya.
 Therefore, contraction across the Longmen Shan cannot easily be interpreted to directly reflect stresses due to the Indo-Asian collision alone, unless some additional mechanism of redirecting crustal stresses is incorporated.

-The magnitudes of $\sigma^T_1$ and $\sigma^T_2$ are dominantly constrained on the low end by our analysis; this is apparent by the sharp decrease in the frequency of $p(T_{max}|D)$ below about 0.5.
-This indicates that $\sigma^T_1$ of at least ~13.25 MPa km$^{-1}$ is necessary to overcome topographic stresses resisting reverse and right-lateral slip on the faults.
+The magnitudes of $T_{\mathrm{max}}$ and $T_{\mathrm{min}}$ are dominantly constrained on the low end by our analysis; this is apparent by the sharp decrease in the frequency of $p(T_{\mathrm{max}}|D)$ below about 0.5.
+This indicates that $T_{\mathrm{max}}$ of at least ~13.25 MPa km$^{-1}$ is necessary to overcome topographic stresses resisting reverse and right-lateral slip on the faults.